-After 47 hours spent researching the best dog bike trailers, we think Burley Design Tail Wagon Dog Bike Trailer is the best for most people.
+After 47 hours spent researching the best dog bike trailers, we think Schwinn Trailblazer Dog Bike Trailer is the best for most people.

 This choice is based on several criteria: brand, color, design, breed size, capacity, wheels, attachment, entry, ventilation, rain cover, foldable, convertible, extra storage, weight, and warranty, among other things.